BSUIRPartizan/Swagger.NET/README.md

 Swagger.NET
 ===========

-Generate swagger by exiting web api project that use AttributeRouting.
+Generate swagger by existing web api project that use AttributeRouting.